Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Is cotton toxic?

-- In normal use, cotton fiber itself is not toxic.
-Most concerns about whether cotton is toxic or whether cotton fabric is toxic come from farming chemicals and some finishing agents, not from the cellulose fiber.
-Once the fabric has been properly washed and finished, residue levels are usually very low and regulated in most export markets.
+In normal use, cotton fiber itself is not toxic.
+Most concerns about whether cotton is toxic or whether cotton fabric is toxic come from farming chemicals and some finishing agents—not from the cellulose fiber.
+Once the fabric has been properly washed and finished, residue levels are typically very low and regulated in most export markets.
 People with very sensitive skin may react to certain dyes or softeners, so choosing certified, low-chemical cotton is safer.

 Why is cotton bad for you?
 (Disadvantages of cotton)

-- When people talk about the bad things about cotton, they usually mean its environmental disadvantages, not that the fabric will poison the wearer.
-Conventional cotton uses a lot of water and, in some regions, heavy pesticide and fertilizer inputs; this can harm soil, rivers and farm workers.
-Cotton garments can also shrink, wrinkle and dry slowly compared with synthetics.
-For most wearers, these are practical cons of cotton rather than direct health risks.
+When people talk about the “bad things about cotton,” they usually mean environmental disadvantages, not that the fabric will poison the wearer.
+Conventional cotton can require significant water and, in some regions, heavy pesticide and fertilizer inputs; this can harm soil, rivers, and farm workers.
+Cotton garments can also shrink, wrinkle, and dry slowly compared with synthetics.
+For most wearers, these are practical disadvantages of cotton rather than direct health risks.

 Is mercerized cotton toxic?